An Insider Guide To London’s Notting Hill, Kensington And Holland Park

 I can never resist a good wine bar, and Notting Hill’s Cépage is one of the best.
 Small but perfectly formed, it’s perfect for a date.

-The Pelican on All Saints Road is the place to be in W11 right now.
+The Pelican on All Saints Road used to be the place to be in W11.
 Ask for the table right in front of the fireplace and settle in for an evening of brilliant simplicity.

 If you want proper British pub vibes, the Ladbroke Arms in Holland Park is one of West London’s finest.
 Tiny but with incredible food, it also has a beautiful terrace for summer days.